Research Staff

 Sean Ericson

-Sean Ericson is a Research Staff Level III in the Energy Systems and Climate Analysis Group at EPRI.
+Sean Ericson is a Research Staff Level IV in the Energy Systems and Climate Analysis Group at EPRI.
 His research focuses on long-term capacity expansion planning, low-carbon pathways, and the economics of resilience and power outages.

 Prior to joining EPRI, Sean was a researcher at the National Renewable Energy Laboratory in Golden, Colorado, where he headed research on resilience and the economics of power outages, in addition to supporting research on residential energy efficiency and DER.
 Sean also developed several publicly available NREL tools.
 Sean has six years of experience in the energy sector and holds a Masters in Mineral and Energy Economics from the Colorado School of Mines and a Ph.D. in Economics from the University of Colorado Boulder.